-- an information item name: the name of an InformationItem, if any, for which the decision table is its value expression.
-This will usually be the name of the Decision or Business Knowledge Model for which the decision table provides the decision logic. - an output label, which can be any text to describe the output of the decision table.
-The result of a decision table must be referenced using the information item name, not the output label, in another expression. - a set of inputs (zero or more).
-Each input is made of an input expression and a number of input entries.
-The specification of input expression and all input entries is referred to as the input clause. - a set of outputs (one or more).
+- An information item name: the name of an InformationItem, if any, for which the decision table is its value expression.
+This will usually be the name of the Decision or Business Knowledge Model for which the decision table provides the decision logic. - A list of input clauses (zero or more).
+Each input clause is made of an input expression and optional allowed values for the input entries that correspond to the clause.
+The input entries are contained in the rules, and the ith input entry corresponds to the ith input clause. - A list of output clauses (one or more).
+Each output clause is made of a name and optional allowed values for the output entries that correspond to the clause.
+The output entries are contained in the rules, and the ith output entry corresponds to the ith output clause.
+A single output clause has no name.
+Two or more output clauses describe a decision table that returns a context for each hit with an entry for each output clause.
+Each of the multiple output clauses SHALL be named. - A set of outputs (one or more).
 A single output has no name, only a value.
 Two or more outputs are called output components.
 Each output component SHALL be named.
 Each output (component) SHALL specify an output entry for each rule.
-The specification of output component name (if multiple outputs) and all output entries is referred to as an output clause. - a list of rules (one or more) in rows or columns of the table (depending on orientation), where each rule is composed of the specific input entries and output entries of the table row (or column).
+The specification of output component name (if multiple outputs) and all output entries is referred to as an output clause. - A list of annotation clauses (zero or more).
+Each annotation clause is made of a name.
+Each annotation SHALL be named as part of a rule annotation clause.
+The annotation entries are contained in the rules, and the ith annotation entry corresponds to the ith annotation clause. - A list of rules (one or more) in rows or columns of the table (depending on orientation), where each rule is composed of the specific input entries, output entries and optional rule annotations of the table row (or column).
 If the rules are expressed as rows, the columns are clauses, and vice versa.